 Know before you go

 Although each of the places above is free to visit, some require that you obtain a permit in advance.
 For details, click the blog post links provided.
-By the way, there are more free sites provided in the book.

 Better yet, order a copy of Arizona Bucket List Adventure Guide & Journal to get details on permits, best time to go and how to get there.
 Start planning your quest today.